Welcome Fall 2022 New Students!

 NOTE: Some medical schools require two biology labs.
 Cornell provides various options for these labs which are taken after completion of BIOG 1500.

-• While some medical schools do accept Advanced Placement (AP) credit to satisfy Pre-Med admissions requirements, many do not.
+- While some medical schools do accept Advanced Placement (AP) credit to satisfy Pre-Med admissions requirements, many do not.
 Nor are the individual schools entirely clear or consistent on this matter.
 Even if a certain medical or health professional school does accept AP credit, you will be a much stronger and more competitive candidate for admission if you take your math and science courses in college.
-AP Credit for General Chemistry is rarely awarded for Pre-Medical students in Human Ecology and Brooks.
+AP Credit for General Chemistry is rarely awarded for Pre-Medical students in Human Ecology.

 If you run into questions after carefully reviewing the information above, you can schedule a Pre-Health Advising appointment by visiting our Student and Career Development website and clicking "Schedule an Appointment" and then selecting "Pre-Health Advising" as your appointment type.

 If you are still feeling undecided or considering more than one academic major that is completely normal.
-Even though we are asking all incoming freshmen to complete the Major Verify form by June 20 in the Student Portal, you will still have the option to explore other majors and change your major later on.
-If you are considering multiple major options within the College of Human Ecology and Brooks School of Public Policy, you can enroll in two Human Ecology introductory courses to test your interests.
-Our academic policy states that you are required to complete a minimum of one 3 credit Human Ecology course (DEA, FSAD, HD, NS, or PAM) each semester for your first four Fall and Spring semesters in order to remain in good standing at Cornell.
+Even though we are asking all incoming first years to complete the Major Verify form by June 23 in the Student Portal, you will still have the option to explore other majors and change your major later on.
+If you are considering multiple major options within Human Ecology, you can enroll in two Human Ecology introductory courses to test your interests.
+Our academic policy states that you are required to complete a minimum of one 3 credit Human Ecology course (DEA, FSAD, HD, NS, or PUBPOL) each semester for your first four Fall and Spring semesters in order to remain in good standing at Cornell.

 Begin planning your fall schedule by reviewing the coursework suggestions by department as listed in the "Scheduling Fall Courses | Overview " section above.
 You should incorporate the following priorities into your schedule.

-• Two Human Ecology courses (DEA, FSAD, HD, NS, or PAM) -- Review the "Scheduling Fall Courses Overview " section above and schedule a Student and Career Development appointment if you have any remaining questions.
+- Two Human Ecology courses (DEA, FSAD, HD, NS, or PUBPOL) -- Review the "Scheduling Fall Courses Overview " section above and schedule a Student and Career Development appointment if you have any remaining questions.

-The College of Human Ecology, Office of Student and Career Development is an important resource for academic, career, and personal advising/counseling.
-Students are not assigned to any one Student and Career Development counselor, and can meet with any available counselor.
+The Human Ecology, Office of Student and Career Development is an important resource for academic, career, and personal advising/counseling.
+Students are not assigned to any one Student and Career Development counselor, and can meet with any available counselor for academic advising and career counseling.
 Plan ahead to schedule an academic advising or career counseling appointment, as there are no same-day appointments scheduled.

 Additional resources:

-• For Resume, Cover-Letter, and Mock-Interview assistance, there are drop-in hours during the school year at the College of Human Ecology Career Exploration Center (CEC).
+- For Resume, Cover-Letter, and Mock-Interview assistance, there are drop-in hours during the school year at the Human Ecology Career Exploration Center (CEC).
 There are also additional resources, job/internship postings, and workshops/events listed on the CEC website.

-• There are many advising and counseling resources to turn to discuss personal issues that may arise throughout your time at Cornell.
+- There are many advising and counseling resources to discuss personal issues that may arise throughout your time at Cornell.
 The Office of Student and Career Development counselors in MVR 1210 are here to meet and talk with Human Ecology students, as well as your Resident Advisor (RA), other residence hall staff, and free mental health counseling resources at Cornell Health.
-All you need to do is take the first step of asking for help!
+All you need to do is take the first step of asking for help - schedule an advising appointment on our Student and Career Development website.

 There are a number of resources available to help students consider their next steps after graduation.
 In addition to the resources below, you can also refer to your faculty advisor and/or your major department's Director of Undergraduate Study (DUS).
 Learn more about careers in health, law, business, and design, and how we support students as they thoughtfully consider their career paths.

-There will be a Pre-Med/Pre-Health Orientation for Human Ecology students on Thursday, August 18, at 10:30am (be sure to register for your Orientation Schedule).
+There will be a Pre-Med/Pre-Health Orientation for Human Ecology students on Thursday, August 22, at 10:00am (register to attend this meeting when you complete your Orientation Schedule on Itinerary Builder in your to-do list).
 This session is essential if you are an incoming student considering a career in human health, medicine, or dentistry.
-The Pre-Med/Pre-Health Orientation session is in addition to your major's mandatory Academic Meeting, which will take place on either Thursday August 18 or Friday August 19.
+The Pre-Med/Pre-Health Orientation session is in addition to your mandatory Major Meeting, which will take place on Friday August 23.

 Office of Student & Career Development (S&CD)